 Katherine S. McCarter Graduate Student Policy Award

-Applications for the 2023 Graduate Student Policy Award are now closed.
-Applications for the 2024 Graduate Student Policy Award will open in late 2023.
+Applications for the Graduate Student Policy Award are now open!

 Many past recipients are currently working in public policy and many view the ESA GSPA as a stepping-stone to policy fellowship such as the AAAS Fellowship or the NOAA Knauss fellowship.
 Other past recipients pursue a research career, but they find the public policy knowledge gained from the experience provides a foundation for interacting with policymakers.

-ESA plans to hold the event onsite in its Washington, DC office April 24, 25.
-Awardees must be able to travel to Washington, DC and there is no virtual option.
-ESA may need to cancel or reschedule the event due to unforeseen circumstance that are related to the pandemic.
+ESA plans to hold the event onsite in its Washington, DC office, February 24-25.
+February 23 & 26 will be designated travel days.
+Awardees must be able to travel to Washington, DC; there is no virtual option.
+ESA may need to cancel or reschedule the event due to unforeseen circumstances.

-- An all expenses paid trip to Washington, DC in April 2023.
+- An all expenses paid trip to Washington, DC.

 - Policy and communications training, including information on the legislative process and in federal science funding.